anuraagreddy7/CS594-ANN-Project/README.md

 # CS594-ANN-Project
 " Implementation of Geometric Data Structures "

+Usage:
+* Clone the repository
+* Ensure Python 3.x and required libraries (numpy, matplotlib) are installed
+* Place dataset.txt in the project directory
+* Run main.py to execute all experiments
+* Results and graphs will be generated in results/graphs folder

 Overview:

 This repository contains the code implementation for the CS594 project, focusing on Approximate Nearest Neighbor (ANN) queries using quadtree data structures.
 The project involves: